-In connection with its acquisition of NYSE Euronext, ICE announced its intention to conduct an initial public offering ("IPO") for Legacy Euronext's continental European exchanges as a stand-alone entity, subject to market conditions and regulatory approvals.
-After the merger with ICE was completed, various steps were taken in order to separate the continental European operations of Legacy Euronext from ICE, and spin off the Group as an independent, publicly traded company by means of the Offering.
+In connection with its acquisition of NYSE Euronext, ICE has conducted an initial public offering on 20 June 2014 ("IPO") for Legacy Euronext's continental European exchanges as a stand-alone entity.
+After the merger with ICE was completed, various steps were taken in order to separate the continental European operations of Legacy Euronext from ICE, and spin off the Group as an independent, publicly traded company by means of the IPO.